GM-Samuelstein/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 <ul>
 <li>Create a new user, grant the new user privileges and show all the privileges that a user has.</li>
 <li>Add DEFAULT, NOT NULL, PRIMARY KEY, FOREIGN KEY, AUTO GENERATE and UNIQUE attributes to fields in a table.</li>
-<li>Manipulate and work with data in a table using SQL SUBQUERY and SQL JOIN.</li>
+<li>Manipulate and work with data from different tables using SQL SUBQUERY and SQL JOIN.</li>
 </ul>

 |SQL File| Description|